paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

   Gives the dimensions of the box in nm.
 Considering a 10 × 10 × 2 nm silica slab, this setup produces 2520 beads distributed over 5 planes.
 If one loosely associates each bead with a silicon-centered unit, this corresponds to roughly 7560 non-hydrogen atoms, i.e. an effective mapping of about three non-hydrogen atoms per bead (roughly SiO₂).
 However, this correspondence should not be interpreted as a strict atom-to-bead mapping: in this model, beads represent effective interaction sites chosen to reproduce macroscopic interfacial behavior, rather than chemically explicit Si and O atoms.

 - `-core N2` / `-surface N5`
   Assign different Martini bead types to the slab interior and the surface to represent effective surface chemistry.
 In the Martini model, bead types encode effective polarity and solvent affinity, rather than explicit chemical groups.
-Martini 3 organizes beads into broad chemical classes, such as C (apolar), N (intermediately polar), and P (polar), spanning a continuous range of interaction strengths.
+Martini 3 organizes beads into broad chemical classes, such as C (apolar), N (intermediately polar), and P (polar), spanning a continuous range of interaction strengths More details are avaiable here [Marrink, et al. WIREs Comput Mol Sci (2023)](https://doi.org/10.1002/wcms.1620).
 For silica surfaces, N5 beads can be used to represent highly hydrophilic environments, corresponding to surfaces rich in hydroxyl (–OH) groups at the atomistic level, while N2 beads represent less polar, more weakly interacting silica environments and are therefore considered a reasonable choice for the slab core.

   <p align="center">
   <img src="figures/graphene_AA_CG_model.png" width="750">